Chart Color Schemes

 Wentworth Point features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 62.3% of all households, including 20.9% couples with children, 34.2% couples without children, and 6.1% single parent families.
 Non-family households comprise the remaining 37.7%, with lone person households at 31.8% and group households comprising 5.9%.
-The median household size is 2.1 people, smaller than the Greater Sydney average of 2.8.
+The median household size is 2.1 people, which is smaller than the Greater Sydney average of 2.8.

 Frequently Asked Questions - Households